10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Keeping the festivities going

-Sure, maybe you’ve heard that leaving your holiday decorations up past the first week of January is a major holiday decorating mistake.
+Sure, maybe you've heard that leaving your holiday decorations up past the first week of January is a major holiday decorating mistake.
 But rules were made to be broken, and the Queen knows it.
 To honor her father, who passed away at Sandringham on February 6, 1952, she and Prince Philip stick around long after the rest of the family has moved on.
 The couple stays in the estate and keeps the Christmas decorations up until the second week of February.
+Take a look at these rarely seen Christmas photos of the royal family.

 Going to church

 The Queen might receive flowers on Easter, but she likes to give, too.
 (Not surprising from a woman who wears neon outfits for this heartwarming reason.)
 Since King Charles II in 1662, the British Crown has given out specially minted “Maundy money” coins on Maundy Thursday, which falls three days before Easter.
 Her Majesty now visits a different town each year and hands out coins to people (usually elderly) who have contributed to their communities or church.
 The coins are worth about 1 to 5 cents.
+Here are the 18 etiquette rules all royals must follow.

 Celebrating two birthdays